speedcom/speedcom.github.io/_posts/2017-07-09-justindb-multi-datacenter-replication.markdown

 2. After the successful negotation process we push simple value to e24cloud.
 We expect that saving all 3 replicas will succeed (W=3).
 During saving replicas in e24cloud environment JustinDB replicates asynchronously data to Scaleway cluster in the background.
 3. After a short time we are able to read data from Scaleway cluster (from every node because of enabled replication per cluster).
 We expect that all replicas are saved per cluster (R=3; we achieve strong data consistency that way; this is called tunable consistency).

-In this quick summary video I've showed that replication between two different JustinDB clusters deployed to two different geo-regions/datacenters is duable and works in real-time manner.
+In this quick summary video I've showed that replication between two different JustinDB clusters deployed onto two different geo-regions/datacenters is duable and works in real-time manner.

-## Important repositories to follow:
+## Important repositories 🙌

+I encourage you with love ❤️ to track the following list of repositories that make [JustinDB][justindb] simply great:
 * [JustinDB][justindb] - highly available key-value distributed data store
 * [JustinDB-chaos][justindb-chaos] - tests that impact on JustinDB cluster subjected to e.g. network partitioning
 * [JustinDB-perf][justindb-perf] - performance tests against JustinDB